KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
-        <p>This event is raised whenever a user transitions from one state to another or from unmapped to one of the states in the lifecycle optimization framework.
+        <p>This event is raised whenever a user transitions from one state to another or from unmapped to one of the states in the Charged Event Personalization lifecycle optimization framework.
 It is meant for internal usage at CleverTap and therefore, unavailable for querying.</p>
       </td>
     </tr>